explaingit

 TLDR

-A decentralized social media app built on Lens Protocol where users own their identity and data instead of a corporation controlling it.
+A decentralized social media app built on the Lens blockchain protocol where users own their profile and follower data, no company can delete your account or censor your posts.

 Mindmap